Yelp/detect-secrets/README.md

 $ pip install detect-secrets
 ```

-Remember to initialize your baseline with the same sensitivity configurations
+Remember to initialize your baseline with the same plugin configurations
 as your pre-commit hook, and server-side secret scanner!

 #### Inline Whitelisting